derFliegendeHamburger/msrc/README.md

 # MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL, IBUS
+## functional changes
++ correct #cells autodetection for normal and HV lipos
++ correct EscA value from HW telemetry
++ more filtering of invalid telemetry frames
+## modifications against original project (@2021-05-07, svn#567, 520 commits)
+- modified cells' voltage thresholds
+- modified autodetection for rawCurrentOffset_
+- tuned parameter ESCHW4_DIFFAMP_GAIN 16.9
+- more sanity checks on incoming telemetry data

+## beware
+The settings in config.h are tailored towards HW plat V4 80A esc and frsky smartport.
+Implementation is with arduino 328p, 8MHz, 3.3V.

+(- also disabled some CASTLE code in smartport per #if 0 in order to fit debug code into arduino)

+## original description

 This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors.
 It adds support for several ESC telemetry protocols